Information

 Advancement

 Troop 2 promotes the BSA advancement program.
-Special merit badge and first-year advancement are usually scheduled prior to the weekly meeting from 6:30 - 7:00.
+Special merit badge and first-year advancement are usually scheduled from 6:30 - 7:00 at the weekly meeting .

 Scouts work toward the ranks of scout, tenderfoot, second class, first class, and then star, life and eagle.
 Troop 2 has an exemplary first-year scout program through which younger scouts work with older scouts and adults to learn basic scouting skills (camping, hiking, cooking, first aid, knots, and citizenship) and scouting values.